 Donations for the crisis centre and Family Sponsorships contribute towards the general running costs as well as food, medicine and educational needs for the children.

-Kiara and her baby are now safe in a stable, loving environment as she works through counselling and rehabilitation.
+Kiara and her baby are now safe in a stable, loving environment as she works through counseling and rehabilitation.